I am a software engineer. I have been come across C++,MFC, .net technologies. I like playing video games & reading books.

-The c++ bitset class is useful to represent the binary number as a collection of bits or I can say a set of bits.
-A bitset class instance can be created using integer value or string representation of a binary number.
-For Example consider the below picture:
+The C++ bitset class is useful for representing binary numbers as a collection of bits, or a set of bits.
+A bitset class instance can be created using an integer value or string representation of a binary number.
+For example, consider the picture below:

 Here, the integer value 252 is represented in the binary form by utilizing 8-bit fields.
-The bitset class representation will look like the reverse as bit position is written starting from Left towards right.
-When you debug this is how the bit fields are shown as a set of fields (Refer the bit value in set braces).
-From the above picture, the bit position 2 (Bit value 1) in binary number representation occupies third lot counting from the right side.
+The bitset class representation will look like the reverse, as bit position is written starting from left to right.
+When you debug, this is how the bit fields are shown as a set of fields (refer to the bit value in set braces).
+From the above picture, the bit position 2 (bit value 1) in binary number representation occupies the third lot counting from the right side.
 The bitset representation is shown as a reverse in the debugger.
 So do not get confused with these signs.
-To refer a particular bit in the bit set, we can use the operator .
+To refer to a particular bit in the bit set, we can use the operator .

 2. Constructing Bitset

-A Bitset can be constructed from a string form of binary numbers or it can be constructed from an integer number.
-To use bitmap class #include the <bitset> and this is marked as 1 in the below code snippet.
+A bitset can be constructed from a string form of binary numbers, or it can be constructed from an integer number.
+To use bitmap class, #include the <bitset>, and this is marked as 1 in the below code snippet.
 The code snippet marked as two shows creating the bitset instance by making use of default constructor.
-In the code snippet, bitset1 instance contains 8-bit parts and each initialized to zero.
+In the code snippet, the bitset1 instance contains 8-bit parts and each initialized to zero.
 You can allocate the capacity of the bitmap by specifying it in the angle bracket.
-For Example bitset<16> provide room to store 16 bits.
+For example, bitset<16> provides room to store 16 bits.

-Code snippet for the bitset construction given below:
+Code snippet for the bitset construction is given below:

 3. Setting and Resetting Bits

 The set and reset member function of bitset class is used to set or reset a particular bit in the bitset.
 The set function turns ON all the bits in the bitset.
-To set a particular bit we can pass the bit location as a function parameter.
+To set a particular bit, we can pass the bit location as a function parameter.
 Simply, the set function is used to set a particular bit to 1.
 Similarly, the reset function call turns OFF the given bit in the bitset.
-Have a look at the below example:
+Have a look at the example below:

-Code snippet for setting and resetting bits are given below:
+Code snippet for setting and resetting bits is given below:

 4. Testing the State of Bit

-OK, we construct a bitset and set or reset a particular bit in the bitset.
+Okay, we construct a bitset and set or reset a particular bit in the bitset.
 How do I check the status of a particular bit in the bitset object?
 The test function takes index location of the bit that needs to be tested.
-When a bit under test is in the turned-on position (i.e.) 1, then the function will return Boolean true otherwise, it returns false.
+When a bit under test is in the turned-on position (i.e.) 1, then the function will return boolean true, otherwise it returns false.
 The below code snippet iterates through the bit set and tests each bit status.
 Based on the test outcome, the bit is SET or Not SET is printed on the console output.

-Note that the size() function of the bitset class returns number of bits that participates in the bitset object.
-Below is code snippet:
+Note that the size() function of the bitset class returns the number of bits that participates in the bitset object.
+Below is the code snippet: